 Instruction Permit - To obtain an Instruction Permit, you must be at least 14 years of age and pass the vision and knowledge test.
-The permit is valid for one year or on the same date as the expiration date on the valid documents authorizing the applicant's the applicant's presence in the United States, whichever occurs first.
-The cost is \$28h.00.
-Minors at least 14 years of age, but less than 18 years of age, must hold the valid permit continuously for 180 days(90 days if successful completion [score of 80% or better on both written and driving portions of driver education] of an approved Department of Education driver education course) prior to upgrade of permit to a Restricted Minor's Permit or Operator's License.
+The permit is valid for five years or on the same date as the expiration date on the valid documents authorizing the applicant's presence in the United States, whichever occurs first.
+The cost is \$28.00 (subject to change).
+Minors at least 14 years of age, but less than 18 years of age, must hold the valid permit continuously for 180 days (90 days if successful completion [score of 80% or better on both written and driving portions of driver education] of an approved Department of Education driver education course) prior to the upgrade of the permit to a Restricted Minor's Permit or Operator's License.

-Restrictions: During the hours of 6 a.m. to 10 p.m. a licensed driver 18 years of age or older with at least one year's driving experience must be present in the seat next to the person holding the instruction Permit.
+Restrictions: During the hours of 6 a.m. to 10 p.m. a licensed driver 18 years of age or older with at least one years driving experience must be present in the seat next to the person holding the Instruction Permit.
 Between the hours of 10 p.m. and 6 a.m. the permit holder must be accompanied by a parent/legal guardian.

 Instruction Permit holders may not use any type of wireless communication device while operating a motor vehicle upon public roadways.
-A 'wireless communication device' is defined as any wireless electronic communication device that provides for voice or data communication between two or more parties, including a mobile or cellular telephone, and text messaging device, a personal digital assistant that sends or receives messages, an audio-video player that sends or receives messages, or a laptop computer.
+A 'wireless communication device' is defined as any wireless electronic communication device that provides for voice or data communication between two or more parties, including a mobile or cellular telephone, text messaging device, a personal digital assistant that sends/receives messages, an audio-video player that sends/receives messages or a laptop computer.